 We are diversified across our markets and network affiliations.
 In 2017 and 2016, our largest market by revenue was Springfield, Missouri, which contributed approximately 5% of our revenue in each year.
 Our top 10 markets by Company revenue contributed approximately 30% and 36% of our revenue for the years ended December 31, 2017 and 2016, respectively.
-For the years ended December 31, 2017 and 2016, our NBC-affiliated channels accounted for 33% and 36%, respectively, of our revenue; our CBS-affiliated channels accounted for 36% and 35%, respectively, of our revenue; our ABC-affiliated channels accounted for 18% and 18%, respectively, of our revenue; and our FOX-affiliated channels accounted for 18% and 18%, respectively, of our revenue.
+For the years ended December 31, 2017 and 2016, our NBC-affiliated channels accounted for 33% and 36%, respectively, of our revenue; our CBS-affiliated channels accounted for 36% and 35%, respectively, of our revenue; and our FOX-affiliated channels accounted for less than 1% and approximately 1%, respectively, of our revenue.